 We see people home.

-Father Joe’s Villages provides housing to nearly 1,900 people each night with a range of housing solutions.
+Father Joe’s Villages provides housing to over 2,000 people each night with a range of housing solutions.
 All housing programs serve veterans, families, children, seniors, transition age youth, and people who are disabled along with single men and women.
 All of our housing programs have low-barriers to entry and are focused on providing individualized support that helps people get back into permanent housing as quickly as possible.

 As the largest assessment hub for the Regional Task Force on the Homeless’ Coordinated Entry System (CES), Father Joe’s Villages’ Assessment Center staff meet with individuals and families are who looking to end their homelessness.
 CES is designed to match people who are homeless with the housing resources that best meet their needs.
 Assessment Center staff meet one-on-one with people experiencing homelessness to learn about their strengths, challenges, and needs and enter them in CES.
 This is the first step to entering Father Joe’s Villages Interim Housing, Transitional Housing, Rapid Rehousing and Permanent Supportive Housing programs.